JakeSteam/blog-programming/_posts/2018-09-29-developing-android-apps-with-firebase-authentication.md

 #### Customisation

 The login experience can be customised to better fit your app.
-By default your app’s default theme is used, but a custom theme can be set using `setTheme()` on the `SignInIntentBuilder`.
-Additionally, calling `setLogo()` allows a drawable (e.g. your app’s logo) to be shown in the middle of the screen.
+By default your app's default theme is used, but a custom theme can be set using `setTheme()` on the `SignInIntentBuilder`.
+Additionally, calling `setLogo()` allows a drawable (e.g. your app's logo) to be shown in the middle of the screen.
 Finally, custom Terms of Service and Privacy Policy links can be added using `setTosAndPrivacyPolicyUrls()`.
 The following snippet functions identically to that above, but is much more customised:

 ```
     private fun clickCustomLogin() = startActivityForResult(